 He was more than his looks though.
 He was patient and kind.
 He had a huge heart and a sense of humor that goes unmatched.
-Zach has a great, uncontrollable laugh where his face turns red and his shoulders start to shake.
+Zach has a great laugh - his face turns red and his shoulders start to shake.
 I think that was one of dad’s favorite things, making Zach laugh.

 People used to stop our dad and ask for his autograph because they thought he was Jesse Ventura (circa 1999).
 He may have looked tough but he was a big softy.
 All I had to do was sign a card “your little girl” and he’d be a puddle of tears.

 My dad was a simple man.
 And by that I mean he didn’t need much to be happy.
 He had his kids, his motorcycle, Saturday SportTalk on 1500 AM KSTP and his music.
 Man, did he love his music.